Benny's Bathtub

 Benny's Bathtub (Original title: Bennys badekar) is a 1971 Danish animated film directed by Jannik Hastrup and Flemming Quist Møller.
-The film relates the story of a boy who flees the boring world of adults into a magical land in the bottom of his bathtub.
+The film is the story of a boy who flees the boring world of adults into a magical land in the bottom of his bathtub.
 The film featured the voices and songs of Peter Belli, Otto Brandenburg and Povl Dissing as well as the jazz music of Kenny Drew and Niels-Henning Ørsted Pedersen.
-Benny's Bathtub received a special Bodil Award for animated film in 1971 and is one of the ten films chosen for Denmark's cultural canon by the Danish Ministry of Culture.
+Benny's Bathtub received a special Bodil Award for animated film in 1971.
+The film and its music became a cult hit in Denmark.
+It is one of the ten films chosen for Denmark's cultural canon by the Danish Ministry of Culture.

-Synopsis
+Plot

-It is the story of a boy named Benny who is bored in the apartment house where his parents do not have time to talk or play with him.
-Outdoors, Benny catches a tadpole which he takes home into the bathtub.
+The protagonist is a young child named Benny who is bored in his flat building because his parents are too busy to play or chat to him.
+Benny captures a tadpole outside and brings it inside to put it in the bathtub.
 Benny discovers the tadpole is an enchanted prince, who dives with Benny to the bottom of the bathtub and into a magical ocean world.
 In this fantastic world Benny meets pirates, mermaids and an octopus and experiences the things he misses in his daily life.